Best Travel Blackout Blind 2026: Do You Actually Need One?

 Best for: most parents as an everyday travel essential.
 See our full product card below.

-2. SnoozeShade Original Cot Cover
+SnoozeShade Original

 3. Magic Blackout Blind (Static Cling Film) — Best Budget Pick

-This is a roll of opaque static-cling film — you cut it to size, smooth it onto the glass, and it adheres without suction cups or adhesive residue.
+The Magic Blackout Blind is a roll of opaque static-cling film — you cut it to size, smooth it onto the glass, and it adheres without suction cups or adhesive residue.
 Around £8–£12 for a large roll (enough for multiple trips).
 It's surprisingly effective — the cling holds well on clean, smooth glass — and the main advantage is cost and packability.
 A small roll fits in your washbag.

 The downsides: it can look a bit rough around the edges, it doesn't work on frosted or heavily textured glass, and removing and reapplying it multiple times over a holiday degrades the static cling.
 For families who travel frequently, the Tommee Tippee is worth the extra spend.
 For a one-off trip, this is a genuinely excellent budget option.